ZappyMike/Hardware-Final-Exam/README.md

 Assembly:

 The controller consists of a top, bottom and button.
 The button is placed through the right most hole and is supported by the tact switch and platform underneath.
 The top and bottom are simply connected together.

+Improvements:

+This prototype is not perfect.
+The back of the controller could be better shaped to fit human hands that are holding it.
+There can also be more internal pieces to hold everything in place.